Four Past Midnight: Plot

-Upon arrival, they find the airport deserted.
-The clocks have stopped, there is no electricity, and the environment seems generally lifeless.
-As all products and substances have lost their quality, fuel does not burn, thus preventing any further flight.
+Upon arrival, the group finds the airport deserted.
+The clocks have stopped, there is no electricity and the environment seems generally lifeless.
+As all products and substances have lost their quality, fuel does not burn, thus preventing further flight.
 Dinah hears an approaching and threatening sound, and the group agrees to leave before it arrives.
-The unhinged Craig considers the situation to be a conspiracy against him and takes Bethany hostage at gunpoint, but the environment has robbed the gun of its potency, and the passengers apprehend Craig.
-Bob concludes that the aforementioned phenomenon was a "time rip" that has sent their plane to the past.
-As Dinah reports that the sound is growing closer, Craig relates to Dinah and Laurel that the sound is emitted by the "Langoliers", which are said by his oppressive father to hunt and devour negligent and unmotivated boys.
-Albert theorizes that time is still flowing inside the plane, which is proven when food brought onto the plane is restored to its normal properties.
-With the realization that fuel pumped into the plane will also return to normal, Brian has the plane refueled and he manages to start the engines.
-Meanwhile, Craig frees himself from his bonds and stabs Dinah, perceiving her to be the main Langolier.
-Despite this, Dinah insists that Craig must not be killed as the group needs him alive.
-As Albert and Don search for a stretcher for Dinah, Craig kills Don before Albert subdues him.
-Dinah, while being transported onto the plane, telepathically leads Craig to the runway, where he hallucinates his board meeting.
-The Langoliers appear in the form of toothed spherical creatures, and they are distracted from the departing plane as they devour Craig and the surrounding reality.
+The unhinged Toomy considers the situation to be a conspiracy against him and takes Bethany hostage at gunpoint, but the environment has robbed the gun of its potency, and the passengers subdue Toomy.

+Bob concludes that the aforementioned phenomenon was a "time rip" that has sent their plane into the past.
+As Dinah reports that the sound is growing closer, Toomy relates to Dinah and Laurel that the sound is emitted by the "Langoliers", which were said by his abusive father to hunt and devour negligent and unmotivated boys.
+Albert theorizes that time is still flowing inside the plane, which is proven when food brought on board is restored to its normal properties.
+With the realization that fuel pumped into the airliner will also return to normal, Brian has the plane refueled and manages to start the engines.
+Meanwhile, Toomy frees himself from his bonds and stabs Dinah, perceiving her to be a Langolier.
+Despite this, Dinah insists that Toomy must not be killed because the group needs him alive.
+As Albert and Don search for a stretcher for Dinah, Toomy kills Don before Albert subdues him.
+Dinah, while being transported onto the plane, telepathically leads Toomy to the runway, where he hallucinates his board meeting.
+The Langoliers appear in the form of toothed spherical creatures, and they are distracted from the departing plane as they devour Toomy and the surrounding reality.

 Bob proposes that the Langoliers' purpose is to clean up what is left of the past by devouring it.
 Dinah succumbs to her injuries, and the plane approaches the time rip.
 Bob realizes that the passengers must be asleep when passing through the rip, otherwise they will disappear.
 Albert suggests lowering the cabin pressure to induce unconsciousness, which would require one passenger to sacrifice themself by remaining conscious to restore the pressure just before the plane passes through the rip.
-Nick volunteers, wishing to atone for mistakenly shooting and killing three Irish children, and he asks Laurel to go to his father to request forgiveness.
+Nick volunteers, wishing to atone for mistakenly shooting and killing three Irish children, and asks Laurel to go to his father to ask forgiveness.
 Nick, wearing an emergency oxygen mask, flies the plane through the rip and disappears.
 Brian awakes and lands the plane at Los Angeles, but the passengers are again met with a deserted airport.
 Realizing that they are in the near future, the passengers take shelter against a wall to avoid the airport's human traffic and wait for the present to catch up to them.
 A wave of rising noise and motion hits them and they find themselves in the present again.